medavox/tuki-nuwa/text/README.md

 The optional n is forbidden if the next syllable begins with m or n."

 These rules produce over 6000 potential dual-syllable words;
-so why does Toki Pona (a language with ~120 words) even HAVE 3-syllable words?
+so why does Toki Pona (a language with 120 words) even HAVE 3-syllable words?

+toki pona has a limited capacity for expressing abstract thought, and referring to objects which aren't here now.

 The Argument for removing sounds
 -------------